manaakiwhenua/nzsluc/classification-systems/nzlum/README.md

         5. **Irrigation reservoirs and canals** – land used for water storage, management or distribution intended for agricultural purposes; artificial or natural areas allocated for irrigation for agricultural purposes.

-    8. **Land in transition**
+    8. **Vacant and transitioning land**

         As a subclass of ‘Production agriculture and plantations’, land categorised under this class must recently have been used for agriculture or plantations.
 In the case of greenfield development, where it is known that the land use is in transition to a built-environment category (e.g. due to a zoning change), classify the land under 3.9.0 ‘Vacant and transitioning land’, or a further subclass thereof.

+        1. **Rehabilitating land** – land in the process of rehabilitation for agricultural production (e.g. after significant flooding), and which is actively being recovered.

+        3. **Abandoned land** – land where a previous pattern of agriculture may be observed but that is not currently under production, but not due to physical land degradation.

-        1. **Unused degraded land** – unused land that is degraded through erosion or flood events that is not being rehabilitated.
+        2. **Degraded land** – unused land that is degraded through erosion or flood events that is not being rehabilitated.
 Can include contaminated land.

-        2. **No defined use** – land cleared of vegetation and where the current proposed land use is unknown.
+        4. **No defined use** – land cleared of vegetation and where the current proposed land use is unknown.

-        3. **Land undergoing rehabilitation** – land in the process of rehabilitation for agricultural production (e.g. after significant flooding), and which is actively being recovered.

-        4. **Abandoned land** – land where a previous pattern of agriculture may be observed but that is not currently under production, but not due to physical land degradation.

     </details>